k8-scalar/k8-scalar/README.md

 **System requirements**
   * Your local machine should support VT-x virtualization
-  * One local VM with minimmaly 4 virtual CPU cores and 8GB virtual memory must be able to run on your machine in order to run 2 Cassandra instances of each 4GB memory.
+  * One local VM with minimmaly 4 virtual CPU cores and 8GB virtual memory must be able to run on your machine in order to run 2 Cassandra instances of each 4GB memory
+  * To run a minikube cluster only, a VM with 1 CPU core and 2GB is memory is sufficient but the cassandra instances will not fit.

 **Disclaimer**
 This local minikube-based setup is not suitable for running scientific experiments.
 If you want accurate results for the example experiment on a single machine, your could try a minikube VM of 16 virtual CPU cores and 32 GB of virtual memory.
 But we have never tested this.
 Moreover Minikube only supports kubernetes clusters with one worker node (i.e. the minikube VM). it is better to run the different components of the K8-Scalar architecture on different VMs as illustrated in Section 3 of the related paper.
 See the __Infrastructure__ section at the end of this README file for some advice on how to control the placement of Pods across VMs.